 grade or credit is given for an audited course, but the registrar will record

 the audit on the transcript if the student attends regularly.
+If the student does not attend regularly, he or she will be withdrawn from the course with a grade of "W".
 A change of

 registration from credit to audit or from audit to credit, with the approval of

-the instructor, must be accomplished by the end of the tenth week of semester
+the instructor, must be accomplished by the end of the 10th week of semester

 After attaining sophomore standing (28 credit hours), a